We help Atlantic Canada companies, industries and researchers use genomic insights and innovations to solve real-world problems.

 Genome Atlantic is pleased to partner with AtlanTIC to help the forestry industry realize the economic and environmental benefits of tree improvement technologies.

 The Chief Medical Officer of Canada has consistently highlighted the critical importance of COVID-19 testing capacity to support re-opening the economy, and genomic tools are proving to be invaluable in this regard.
 Genomics plays a vital role in detecting infections, tracking disease spread, and developing tests, vaccines and treatments.
-Genome Atlantic is working tirelessly to support initiatives that are responding to some of our biggest challenges in relation to the pandemic.
+Genome Atlantic is working tirelessly to support local research focusing on some of our biggest challenges in relation to the pandemic.

-Genome Atlantic recently announced more than $300,000 in funding through Genome Canada’s COVID-19 Regional Genomics Initiative for two research projects – one focusing on biomarkers to predict disease severity, and the other piloting a simple, quick and inexpensive surveillance tool for screening COVID-19 in high-risk settings like long-term care facilities fish processing and meat packing plants, fishing boats, etc.
+On June 15, we announced more than $300,000 in funding for two research projects led by Atlantic Canada scientists – one focusing on biomarkers to predict disease severity, and the other piloting a simple, quick and inexpensive surveillance tool for screening COVID-19 in high-risk settings like long-term care facilities fish processing and meat packing plants, fishing boats, etc. Both projects are supported by Genome Atlantic with $250,000 in funding from Genome Canada’s COVID-19 Regional Genomics Initiative.

 Pooling together our data about COVID-19 is one of the best, most effective ways that Canada can respond to current and future pandemics.
 The recent announcement of a $40 million Canadian COVID Genomics Network (CanCOGeN) is great news.
 CanCOGeN will undertake two related genomics projects to help us understand how the virus works, how it is evolving, and why people experience such different health outcomes.
 CanCOGeN will sequence the complete genomes of up to 10,000 patients and up to 150,000 viral samples and will build a bank of “virus to patient” data that will inform decision-making by public health authorities and support the development of therapies and vaccines.
 Of critical importance, CanCOGeN will establish and manage a framework of cross-Canada safe data sharing, coordination and analysis.
 CanCOGeN is led by Genome Canada in partnership with the six regional Genome Centres including Genome Atlantic, as well as national and provincial public health labs, genome sequencing centres, hospitals and universities.
-In New Brunswick, Genome Atlantic is working with Vitalité Health Network as part of this collaborative initiative.
+In Prince Edward Island, Genome Atlantic is currently in discussion with Health P.E.I.

 All Genome Atlantic projects are end-user-driven and aimed at finding solutions to some of the biggest challenges facing Atlantic Canada’s economy, now and in the future.
 The practical application and advantages of genomic solutions is reflected in private sector investment in Genome Atlantic projects.

-Private sector investment has grown from 8% in 2008 to more than 25% currently, which is a testament to how keen New Brunswick and Atlantic Canadian businesses are to invest in genomics.
+Private sector investment has grown from 8% in 2008 to more than 25% currently, which is a testament to how keen Prince Edward Island and Atlantic Canadian businesses are to invest in genomics.